tanteckfang/tp/docs/UserGuide.md

 * To add a 'Close Friend' tag, use t/cf (case-insensitive).
 * Tags and Courses are case-insensitive when entered.
 * Telehandles must start with '@', cannot contain spaces, and should consist of letters, numbers, and underscores only.
 No other special characters are allowed.
+* Valid Courses are based on NUSMods 2023/2024 Sem 1 and Sem 2.
 </div>

 <div markdown="block" class="alert alert-warning">